-Consumer awareness is critical to the success of any extended producer responsibility (EPR) program, and as such, Call2Recycle deploys a multi-pronged promotions and education approach to increase the level of awareness and incidences of battery recycling.
+Consumer awareness is critical to the success of any extended producer responsibility (EPR) program, and as such, the program deploys a multi-pronged promotions and education approach to increase the level of awareness and incidences of battery recycling.
 Its efforts include both traditional and digital strategies, including:

-- Call2Recycle website
+- The program's website

 - Google AdWords

 - Social media

 - Customer service call centre

-- Point-of-sale signage and handouts available to all retailers (available on call2recycle.ca)
+- Point-of-sale signage and handouts available to all retailers (available on the program's website)

+- The program's website safety portal

-- Sponsorships and collaborations with like-minded associations
+- · Sponsorships and collaborations with like-minded associations

 - Traditional Advertising

-- Media relations outreach
+- · Media relations outreach - Events and drives

-To gauge its effectiveness to positively move the 'recycling' needle, Call2Recycle conducts a provincial annual consumer awareness study.
-The study helps Call2Recycle quantify levels and trends in consumer awareness (i.e. level of awareness that batteries can be recycled) and behaviors and the effectiveness of its outreach campaigns to increase battery recycling incidence among target audiences.
-Call2Recycle commits to reporting the results of its annual consumer awareness study in support of its goal to maintain an awareness level of 78 per cent (%) or higher.
+To gauge its effectiveness to positively move the 'recycling needle', the program conducts a provincial annual consumer awareness study8.
+The study helps the program quantify levels and trends in consumer awareness (i.e., level of awareness that batteries can be recycled) and behaviours and the effectiveness of its outreach campaigns to increase battery recycling incidence among target audiences.
+The program will report on the results of its annual consumer awareness study in support of its goal to maintain an awareness level of 78 percent (%) or higher9.
 The program will also disclose the wording of the question posed to measure awareness in the annual report.
-As part of the consumer awareness survey, Call2Recycle also measures the percentage of Manitobans who recycled batteries each year (incidence).
+As part of the consumer awareness survey, the percentage of Manitobans who recycled batteries each year (incidence) is measured.
 These numbers will be included in each annual report.

-To help raise awareness, drive participation, and maximize collections with Manitoba residents, Call2Recycle will offer opportunities to collection network participants to take part in various education and promotion campaigns.
-On a parallel track, Call2Recycle will implement a proactive outreach program targeting opinion leaders, stakeholders, and media outlets.
-This will be complemented by integrated, multi-channel promotions through traditional and digital media, as well as sponsorships and partnerships to efficiently reach the defined target audiences and further battery diversion goals.
+To help raise awareness, drive participation, and maximize collections with Manitoba residents, the program will offer opportunities to collection network participants to take part in various education and promotion campaigns.
+On a parallel track, the program will implement a proactive outreach program targeting opinion leaders, stakeholders, and media outlets.
+This will be complemented by integrated, multi-channel promotions through traditional and digital media, as well as sponsorships and partnerships to efficiently reach the defined target audiences and further battery diversion goals and education initiatives.